Last updated: 6 October 2000

 Once again I returned to Indiana University for a few days.
 This time I ran into Dr. Hollis Johnson, another one of my astronomy professors.
 We chatted for about an hour; he mentioned that he was teaching a class on the night sky the next evening.
 I arranged to attend his class, where I was privileged to be his "assistant".
 The 24 students were eager to learn and were excited by Dr. Johnson's enthusiasm.
 I also had a great time.

 And yes, that is my URL on the board.
 Dr. Johnson introduced me to his class and asked me to say a few words.
-So I gave a plug for this ETX site!
+So I gave a plug for "Weasner's Mighty ETX Site"!

 Go back to the Observatory Visits page.